Serving the Community

 Saul & Joan Diamond Community Enhancement Fund

 The purpose of the Saul & Joan Diamond Community Enhancement Fund is to stimulate lifelong learning by providing experiences in the fine arts or the history of Cedar Falls that offer options for interactive or multi-sensory experiences that go beyond merely listening or viewing.
 Application may be made for up to $10,000.
-For more information: (319)243-9170 or email email@example.com.
-Applications will not be accepted to this Fund in 2017.
+For more information: (319)243-9170 or email firstname.lastname@example.org.
+Applications will next be accepted for this fund in June 2019.

 Ella C. Rownd Trust

 The purpose of the Ella C. Rownd Trust is to support capital projects which will benefit the Cedar Falls community.
-Applications are accepted to this fund during November and December annually and must be submitted by the last day of December.
-Applications will be reviewed the first quarter of the following year.
-To request an application and for more information: (319)243-9170 or email firstname.lastname@example.org.
+Applications will next be accepted for this fund in June 2019.
+To request an application and for more information: (319)243-9170 or email email@example.com.

 The Cedar Falls Community Foundation administers scholarship funds for the following organizations.
 For more information please contact each organization as noted.